FaiHomjandee/DeepPolyCL-SMOTE/README.md

 # DeepPolyCL-SMOTE: A Supervised Contrastive Framework for Deep Latent Space Oversampling

-  This repository contains the code for the DeepCLSMOTE method, a deep learning-based image augmentation technique designed to address class imbalance in multi-class image classification.
-It extends the DeepSMOTE approach by explicitly optimizing the latent space using class centroids, leading to improved class separability and classification performance.
+  This repository provides the implementation of DeepPolyCL-SMOTE, a deep learning-based data augmentation framework designed to address class imbalance in multi-class image classification.
+The proposed method extends DeepSMOTE by integrating centroid-guided supervised contrastive learning to explicitly structure the latent space, followed by nonlinear latent interpolation (pf-SMOTE with Mesh topology) for generating high-quality synthetic samples.

+Unlike conventional linear interpolation methods, DeepPolyCL-SMOTE produces smoother and more class-consistent samples by leveraging a well-structured latent representation, resulting in improved class separability and classification performance.

 ## Datasets
 This implementation was evaluated on the following publicly available image datasets: